RunestoneInteractive/RunestoneServer/docker/README.rst

 To run Python-based program, you must first activate a virtual environment: use ``source /srv/venv/bin/activate`` when working on topics related to the old Runestone server (the instructor interface) or ``cd /srv/BookServer; poetry shell`` for topics related to the (new) BookServer (the student-facing content).

+Ephemeral filesystem
+********************
+Data is stored on a Docker containerized application in two distinct places:

+-   Volumes, such as the Runestone Server path (`$RUNESTONE_PATH`), the BookServer path, and the Runestone Components path.
+-   Layers in a docker image -- which is everything not stored in the volumes listed above.

+**Anything written to layers after the Docker build process will be lost.** For example, if you shell into the container then ``apt install`` a package, these changes will be lost if the container is stopped, its configuration changed, etc. This is the nature of Docker.
+See the `docs <https://docs.docker.com/storage/>`__ for more information.

 SSH/VNC access
 *********************

 To install a VNC client on Linux, execute ``sudo apt install gvncviewer``.
 Next, run ``gvncviewer localhost:0 &``.
 This allows you to open a terminal in the container, see Chrome as Selenium tests run, etc.

-Execute ``sudo apt get openssh-server`` to install a SSH server.
+Execute ``sudo apt install openssh-server`` to install a SSH server.
 This allows easy access from VSCode, as well as usual SSH access.

 Maintenance Scripts
 **********************************

 TODO: All these scripts are out of date.
-They need to be ported to `docker_build_misc.py`.
+They need to be ported to `docker_tools_misc.py`.

 The ``scripts`` directory has a number of maintenance scripts that will run commands inside the runestone container to avoid having to shell into it first.
 In particular the ``dmanage`` script can be used to `perform a variety of tasks <../rsmanage/toctree.html>`_.

 Runestone Components / BookServer Development
 ***********************************************